Vinayak210405/mydb/README.md

 ## Overview

-Custom Database is a learning-focused DBMS project that implements many of the core components found in production databases such as PostgreSQL, MySQL, and SQLite.
+mydb is a learning-focused DBMS project that implements many of the core components found in production databases such as PostgreSQL, MySQL, and SQLite.

 The project follows a layered architecture consisting of storage management, indexing, query processing, transaction management, and networking.
 The goal is to gain a practical understanding of how database systems work internally rather than relying on existing database software.